-The local gazetteers are collated by the Spatial Information Service within the Improvement Service, where robust quality assurance is undertaken to ensure currency and consistency.
-Consequently, the OSG dataset adheres to nationally agreed conventions and is held in a standardised structure that conforms to the British Standard for addressing.
+Local gazetteers are collated by the Spatial Information Service at the Improvement Service, where robust quality assurance is carried out.
+Consequently, the data adheres to nationally agreed conventions and the British standard.

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.